viraj-s15/heart-disease-indication/README.md

 # heart-disease-indication

 <font size=5>
 Support Vector machines are being used in the process of predicting whether or not a person has a chance of having a heart disease.
 The accuracy score obtained on the testing dataset is 91.43% which is sufficient for the size of the dataset and the number of parameters that were considered during the creation of the support vectors.

+**The model can now be hostel locally via the sav file in the model folder.
+If you do not wish to run it in this manner, you can run the model yourself and use it host instead**
 <font size=3>

 ## Project Organization